Atlantic slave trade to Brazil: British pressure to abolish the slave trade

 As a condition of its support for the Empire of Brazil's independence from Portugal, the United Kingdom demanded that Brazil agree to abolish the importation of slaves from Africa; as a result the British-Brazilian Treaty of 1826 was agreed, by which Brazil promised to ban all Brazilian subjects from engaging in the trans-Atlantic slave trade, commencing in the year 1830.
-However, Brazil largely failed to enforce this treaty; in response, the Parliament of the United Kingdom passed the Aberdeen Act of 1845, authorising British warships to board all Brazilian flagged vessels and detain those found to be carrying slaves.
+However, Brazil largely failed to enforce this treaty; in response, the Parliament of the United Kingdom passed the Slave Trade (Brazil) Act 1845 (8 & 9 Vict. c.
+122), authorizing British warships to board all Brazilian flagged vessels and detain those found to be carrying slaves.
 This British action was highly unpopular in Brazil, and was widely viewed as a violation of Brazil's sovereignty; however, the Brazilian government concluded that they could not afford a war with Britain over the issue, hence in September 1850, new legislation outlawing the slave trade was enacted, and the Brazilian government began to enforce it.